BetuelCode/LightLogger/README.md

 # Workflow description
 Here we explain the Python script processing for analyzing
 - Characterization of UV channels
-- Spectral sensitivity and
+- Spectral sensitivity
-- Directional dependance of the novel light logger.
+- Directional dependance of the novel light logger and
+- Diffuser testing.

 Each step includes the corresponding raw data, along with the data preparation and calculations necessary for visualization.